Houston Computer Design Schools

 Bachelor of Science in Computer Engineering Technology

-The B.S. in Electrical Engineering Technology program focuses on computer-aided design issues with engineering systems.
+The B.S. in Electronics Engineering Technology program focuses on computer-aided design issues with engineering systems.
 Students learn about introductory computer-aided design, communication systems, computer control systems, microprocessor interfacing and electronics.

 Bachelor of Science in Industrial Technology with a Design Technology Concentration

 The design technology specialization is one of two concentrations in this program.
 The concentration curriculum covers computer-aided design applications for the manufacturing and industrial sectors.
-Some computer-aided design classes include fundamentals of drafting, descriptive geometry, mechanical drafting, architectural drafting and computer-aided design.
-Other classes in the curriculum cover related areas of quality control, business mathematics, trigonometry and construction materials.
+Some computer-aided design classes include fundamentals of drafting, trigonometry, mechanical drafting, architectural drafting and computer-aided design.
+Other classes in the curriculum cover related areas of quality control, business mathematics, and strength of materials.

 San Jacinto Community College